felixbeaudry/ZDropping/README.md

 #### Step 1 - Gene dropping
 Use `GenContrib_Indiv.sh` to run the gene dropping simulations for a set of 926 breeders.
 This script also runs `GenContrib_Indiv_input.R` in order to generate the pedigrees that are the input for the gene dropping simulations.

+Use `GenContrib_Indiv.sexratio0.5.sh` and `GenContrib_Indiv.sexratio0.sh` to run the gene dropping simulations for the same set of 926 breeders with unsexed individuals assigned a sex using sex ratio 0.5 (50:50 males and females) and sex ratio 0 (all females) respectively. `GenContrib_Indiv.sh`, above, uses sex ratio 1 (all males).

 #### Step 2 - Plotting
 `GenContrib_Indiv_plot_fig1_pair.R` and `GenContrib_Indiv_plot_fig2.R` plot the individual expected genetic contributions for a selected pair of breeders and the full set of 926 breeders respectively.

+`GenContrib_Indiv_plot_figS1_sexratio.R` plots the comparison of individual expected genetic contributions for the full set of 926 breeders with different sex ratios used to assign sex to unsexed individuals.

 ### Expected genetic contributions of immigrants
 We use gene dropping to simulate the combined expected genetic contributions of immigrants into the population.
 This analysis is broken down into two steps: 1 - gene dropping, and 2 - plotting.